xxdavid/lastfm-friends-who-listen/README.md

 ![Screenshot](doc/screenshot.png)

-It uses the official Last.fm API.
-It's pretty fast, it usually loads until a second.
+It uses the official Last.fm API so it's quite fast, it usually loads until a second.
 But to save requests, friends are cached for seven days and the concrete play counts for 24 hours.

+By *friends* I mean people you follow.
+I just like the word *friends* more.

 ## Installation